Congress again looks to consider the SAVE Act: What this bill could mean for counties

 The SAVE Act is an amendment to the National Voter Registration Act of 1993 that would require individuals to prove their citizenship when registering to vote.
 Citizenship has always been a requirement to vote in federal elections, but the bill would require states to validate a voter’s citizen status with a valid passport, REAL I.D., military I.D. or other approved document indicating birthplace.

 The current voter registration process does not require documentary proof, but rather an attestation of citizenship under penalty of perjury for false claims.
-The SAVE Act would create new guidelines for vetting voter databases and provide free access to a federal database to confirm a voter’s citizenship status.
+The SAVE Act would create new guidelines for state and local election officials to vet voter databases and provide free access to certain federal databases to confirm a voter’s citizenship status.
+Criminal penalties would be imposed on officials who materially assist or successfully register individuals to vote who are unable to show proof of citizenship.

 How we got here: